-Our consolidated financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Based on our current operating plan, we believe that our cash and cash equivalents, together with the net proceeds from our initial public offering, or IPO, will be sufficient to meet our anticipated cash requirements into the second half of 2021.
+As of March 31, 2020, we had no revenue, an accumulated deficit of \$84.1 million and cash and cash equivalents of \$85.5 million.
+Based on our current operating plan, we believe that our cash and cash equivalents, together with the net proceeds from our IPO will be sufficient to meet our anticipated cash requirements into the second half of 2021.
 However, to date, we have not generated revenues from our activities and have incurred substantial operating losses.
 We expect that we will continue to generate substantial operating losses for the foreseeable future until we complete development of BIO89-100 or our other product candidates and seek regulatory approvals to market such product candidates.
-We will continue to fund our operations primarily through utilization of our current financial resources and additional raises of capital.
+We plan to continue to fund our operations primarily through utilization of our current financial resources and additional raises of capital.
+We may raise funds from our current investors as well as potential outside investors.
+We expect to finance future cash needs through public or private equity or debt offerings, the Loan Agreement or product collaborations.
 However, there is no assurance that such funding will be available to us or that it will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.